NewSigma/Physica/README.md

 # Physica

 Physica aims to be a computational physics engine.
-This project is created to offer a platform

-where students can improve their mathematics, physics and programming level.
+The final goal of Physica is to become a software like Matlab or Mathematica.

-There are a lot of work to do in the future.
+There will be a lot of work to do in the future

+but it is a good platform to improve your mathematics, physics and programming ability.

 ## Table of Contents